THE WHAREKIRAUPONGA UNDERGROUND MINE

 CLOSURE AND REHABILITATION

-At closure of the Wharekirauponga Underground Mine, all vent stacks would be removed, and the ventilation raise shafts would be closed.
+At closure of the Wharekirauponga Underground Mine, all ventilation stacks would be removed, and the ventilation shafts would be sealed.
 The shaft collars would be covered over and prepared to encourage natural revegetation.

 All surface infrastructure at Willows Road will be removed, and footprint areas fully rehabilitated.